 Zanuncio, J.C; Zanuncio, T.V; Santos, G.P., 1993.
 “The contribution of forest entomology research to reducing the environmental impacts of reforestation: Proceedings of the First Brazilian Symposium of Forest Research.”
 Belo Horizonte/MG, pp. 136-142.

+Zheng, W., Yu, H., Wang, X., Qu, W., 2012.
+Systematic review of pentachlorophenol occurrence in the environment and in humans in China: Not a negligible health risk due to the re-emergence of schistosomiasis.
+Environment International 42 (2012) 105–116